)

 As the name suggests, rideshare insurance is meant for rideshare drivers, such as people who drive for Uber and Lyft.
 Your personal coverage won’t protect you once you pick up a passenger, so you’ll need to purchase additional rideshare coverage.

-Uber and Lyft both provide their own car insurance, but in some cases, you may want to purchase additional coverage to ensure have enough protection if you cause an accident.
+Uber and Lyft both provide their own car insurance, but in some cases, you may want to purchase additional coverage to ensure you have enough protection if you cause an accident.

 FAQs About Temporary Car Insurance in Texas